Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Massless Scalar Field

 Expanding (\ref{eq:35}) around $\omega=0$--or $\omega r\ll 1$--, we arrive at the following asymptotic form

 Putting together (\ref{eq:96b}) with (\ref{eq:35b}), we arrive at the following coeffficient

 which leads to a reflection coefficient $R_{\omega \ell}=(-1)^{(1+\ell)} +\mathcal{O}(\omega)$ at low-frequency.
-As result of that, the radial modes are almost fully reflected by the effective potential (\ref{eq:potencial}).
-For $q=0$ we return to the same result for the Schwarzschild metric \cite{crispino2009scattering}.
+As a result, the radial modes are almost fully reflected by the effective potential (\ref{eq:potencial}).
+For $q=0$, we return to the same result for the Schwarzschild metric \cite{crispino2009scattering}.
 Inserting (\ref{fc1}) in (\ref{eq:96}) leads to the radial modes at low-frequency.
-With the latter solution at hand we can calculate the absorption cross-section within this limit, in fact, the cross-section will mostly depend on frequency of the incoming wave and the black hole parameters.
-Furthemore, close the black hole ($r \simeq 2M$) in the limit of low-frequency the scalar field can be written as
+With the latter solution at hand, we can calculate the absorption cross-section within this limit; in fact, the cross-section will mostly depend on the frequency of the incoming wave and the black hole parameters.
+Furthermore, close the black hole ($r \simeq 2M$) in the limit of low-frequency, the scalar field can be written as

 In order to compute the cross-section with the above solution (\ref{eq:96})-(\ref{fc1}) we must provide a general definition.
-As an incoming wave approaches a target the probability of an absorption process to happen is indicated by the absorption cross-section \cite{futte}.
+As an incoming wave approaches a target, the probability of an absorption process happening is indicated by the absorption cross-section \cite{futte}.
 The absorption cross-section is defined as

 where $\mathcal{F}$ stands for the total absorbed flow.
 The ingoing flux is calculated by integrating the radial current (\ref{current}) through a closed sphere $S_{r}$,